metaschema/oxyzen/README.md

 # How it works
-Beyond ugly but 100% coeherently managed, _key attribute is added to documents during runtime (not stored in the db), in the format collectionname-documentkey - this enables for replations to only require one attribute to reference any document in any collection.
+Beyond ugly but 100% coeherently managed, _key attribute is added to documents during runtime (not stored in the db), in the format collectionname-documentkey - this enables for relations to only require one attribute to reference any document in any collection.

 # Recursive treeness and N <-> N relations + relations query.
 The oneliners setparent, link, linkmany, unlink and unlinkmany functions should be used to make use of the relations features.